Constraint tableaux for two-dimensional fuzzy logics: Introduction

-Non-standard probabilities \cite{dunn2010,kleinetal2020} generalise the notion of independent positive and negative support of a statement in presence of uncertainty.
-They encode the positive and negative probabilistic information about a statement $\f$ with a couple $p(\f)=(p^+(\f),p^-(\f))$.
+Non-standard probabilities \cite{dunn2010,KMR21} extend the idea of independent positive and negative support of a statement in presence of uncertainty.
+They quantify evidence for and evidence against (the positive and negative probabilistic information about) a statement $\f$ with a couple $p(\f)=(p^+(\f),p^-(\f)) \in [0,1]\times [0,1]$.
 The maps are such that $p^-(\f)=p^+(\neg\f)$, $p^+$ is a monotone map w.r.t.\ \BD\ entailment relation, and satisfies the import-export axiom $p^+ (\f \wedge \p) + p^+ (\f \vee \p) = p^+ (\f) + p^+ (\p)$.
 Since formulas are interpreted in $\BD$, one cannot prove that $p(\neg\f)=1 - p(\f)$, and $p(\f)=p(\neg\f)=1$ can be the case when one has contradictory information about $\f$.
-We can diagrammatically represent non-standard pro\-ba\-bi\-li\-ties on a continuous extension of Belnap-Dunn square (Figure~\ref{fig:square:with:filter}, center), which we see as the pro\-duct bilattice of the unit real interval $[0,1]\odot [0,1]$ in \autoref{ssec:prelim}\footnote{In the context of Nelson's paraconsistent logics such product construction has been called twisted product of algebras \cite{Vakarelov1977}, or twist structures~\cite[Chapter~8]{Odintsov2008}.}.
-We employ expansions of this algebra in \autoref{ssec:def:logics} to provide semantics to two-dimensional fuzzy logics. \paragraph{A broader motivation.} This paper is a part of the project introduced in \cite{BilkovaFrittellaMajerNazari2020} aiming to de\-ve\-lop a modular logical framework for reasoning based on uncertain, incomplete and inconsistent information.
-We model an agent who builds her beliefs based on probabilistic information aggregated from multiple sources.
-A convenient framework to formalize such probabilistic reasoning is that of two-layer modal logics, first introduced in \cite{faginHalpernMegido1990,Hajek1998} and further developed in \cite{CintulaN14,baldietal2020}.
-Roughly speaking, the lower layer of events or evidence encodes the information given by the sources, while the upper layer encodes reasoning with the agent's belief based on this information, and the belief modalities connect the two layers.
-In \cite{BilkovaFrittellaMajerNazari2020}, we have proposed two-layer modal logics to formalise such probabilistic reasoning in a potentially paraconsistent context.
+The range of non-standard probabilities coincides with the carrier of the continuous extension of Belnap-Dunn square (Figure~\ref{fig:square:with:filter}, center), which we see as the pro\-duct bilattice of the unit real interval $[0,1]\odot [0,1]$ in \autoref{ssec:prelim}.\footnote{In the context of Nelson's paraconsistent logics such product construction has been called twisted product of algebras \cite{Vakarelov1977}, or twist structures~\cite[Chapter~8]{Odintsov2008}.} We employ expansions of this algebra in \autoref{ssec:def:logics} to provide semantics to two-dimensional fuzzy logics.\footnote{We wish to stress we do not claim that non-standard probabilities are compositional or propose an algebraic interpretation of them.} \paragraph{A broader motivation.} This paper is a part of the project introduced in \cite{BilkovaFrittellaMajerNazari2020} aiming to de\-ve\-lop a modular logical framework for reasoning based on uncertain, incomplete and inconsistent information.
+We model agents who build their epistemic attitudes (like beliefs) based on information aggregated from multiple sources.
+A convenient framework to formalize such reasoning is that of two-layer modal logics, first introduced in \cite{faginHalpernMegido1990,Hajek1998} and further developed in \cite{CintulaN14,baldietal2020}.
+Roughly speaking, the lower layer of events or evidence encodes the information given by the sources, while the upper layer encodes reasoning with the agent's attitudes based on this information, and the modalities expressing the attitudes connect the two layers and are interpreted in terms of an uncertainty measure (like probability, belief function, etc.).
+In this article, we study two families of logics suitable for the upper layer.